dagu-org/dagu/README.md

 - REST api interface
 - onExit / onSuccess / onFailure / onCancel handlers
 - Automatic data cleaning

-## Installation
-Download the binary from [Releases page](https://github.com/jobctl/jobctl/releases) and place it on your system.

 ## Use cases
 - ETL Pipeline